noisya55616/deca-notes/pi-notes/ba-core/economics.md

 * Distinguish between economic goods and services (EC:002) (CS)

-*Goods are a physical item while services are activities of performing work for others.*
+Goods are a physical item while services are activities of performing work for others.

+Goods are tangible, can be patented and are easily compared, while servies are intangible, cannot be patented and cannot be easy compared.

 * Explain the concept of economic resources (EC:003) (CS)

+Economic resources are resources available to a company.
+This includes *capital*, like factories and equipment, *land*, which includes real estate and the natural resources on the land, *labour*, which is human resources, and *entrepreneurship*, which is skill involving risk-taking to set up enterprises.

 * Describe the concepts of economics and economic activities (EC:001) (CS)
 * Determine economic utilities created by business activities (EC:004) (CS)